 Established communities with high marks enjoy a good reputation for a reason.
 Having spent many years building a team and a culture of care, they’ve served seniors well.
 It’s something that doesn’t happen automatically.
 When considering the (now) many options in the St. Louis area, don’t forget about those communities that have proven themselves.

 New and updated are great.
-So is a great, long standing reputation for excellence.
-Fortunately, here in the St. Louis area, we now have more options than ever.
+So is a solid, long standing reputation for excellence.
+Fortunately, here in the St. Louis area, we now have more senior communities to compare and choose.